Skip to main content

 Provisioning

 This codelab teaches you how to implement OpenID4VCI (OpenID Connect for Verifiable Credential Issuance) in a Kotlin Multiplatform mobile wallet application.
-You'll build a working wallet that can receive and store digital credentials like Utopia membership.
+You'll build a working wallet that can receive and store digital credentials like Utopia membership, supporting both Android and iOS platforms.

 The issuer.multipaz.org server is just for testing, you can create your own server for production use.
 You can refer to the source code for more info Architecture Overview